chipheo00/vn-wealthfolio/docs/projected-value-business-logic.md

 **Provides:**

-- `chartData[].projected` — Projected value for each date interval (monthly compounding, excludes initial contributions)
+- `chartData[].projected` — Projected value for each date interval (daily compounding, from monthly contributions only)
-- `chartData[].actual` — Historical actual value (aggregated from account valuations)
+- `chartData[].actual` — Historical actual value (aggregated from account valuations, includes initial contributions)
 - Used in chart rendering and visual comparison with actual values

 ## Validation Rules